 live music, drinks with a view of the slopes, followed by relaxing spa and sauna

 treatments, then elegant dining often with a view of the slopes.

 European ski resorts have lodging that ranges from quaint chalets to

-condominiums, four star ski hotels to small inns and bed and breakfasts.
+condominiums, four and five star ski hotels to small inns and bed and breakfasts.
 Our

-editors will be travelling to Europe to review some of the best ski resorts in
+editors travel to Europe to review some of the best ski resorts in

 Austria, Italy, France, Switzerland and Germany to help you plan your luxury ski trip to the Alps.